pbauermeister/AndroidScreenCastWxPy/README.md

 [1] The computer must have Python 2.7 and adb installed, reachable by your PATH; also required is wxPython.
 All not a big deal if you are a developer.
-The downside is that there is currently no Debian, OSX nor Windows install packaging [3].
+The downside is that there is currently no Debian, OSX nor Windows install packaging [3], so you must first install these softwares.

 [2] The device must have USB debugging enabled.